 When applying in advance of an event, is there an expectation of providing a final report?

-Yes, each local health department or health care provider conducting a testing event should submit an invoice to the COVID-19 Testing Pilot that includes:
+Yes, each local health department or health care provider conducting a testing event should submit an invoice to the Community Testing Support Program Manager that includes:

 - The unique testing project ID assigned by the Department of Health Services following the initial application (used to verify completion of testing).